1I have an NAX grade for a course on SSO–what does this mean?

 3The Exams Office made a decision about my misconduct and I think they got it wrong–what can I do?

-You will have 28 working days from the date you are notified of the Exams Office’s decision to request a review of it.
+You will have 20 working days from the date you are notified of the Assessment Services or the Academic Quality Office’s decision to request a review of it.
 You can do this by replying to their notification email, and in this you must specify three things: 1.
 Whether you are appealing the decision to find academic misconduct is substantiated; the penalty which was applied; or both.
 2. Which ground of appeal you make the review under: that there was a failure in the University’s process; and/or that the decision reached was manifestly at odds with the evidence.
 3. Enough information to explain why you believe that the ground of appeal you are making the review under applies to your situation (need only be a brief paragraph).
 Your review will be heard by the Student Discipline Committee, who will contact you to confirm your hearing date and ask whether you would like to submit any further material for their consideration.
 You will most likely not need to attend the hearing in person.

 5I need to apply for a compassionate consideration or aegrotat grade–what should I know about this?

 You can apply for these for exams or tests here.
 Remember that they will require you to demonstrate temporary, unforeseen circumstances outside of your control which negatively impaired your performance and/or preparation in the exam or test.
 Generally you have to have submitted sufficient coursework to indicate you were able to pass the course (with a C+ grade or higher), but this requirement has been waived for Semester Two 2021.
 There is a strict 7 day deadline from the date of the exam to submit your application.
 If you are unable to collect the required evidence in that timeframe, submit your application anyway as you will have a further opportunity to submit this evidence later.

 6I have an issue with a course and/or academic staff member–what can I do?